In-Service Training Site

 Q16.
 How long is the Academy?

 A16.
-The New Hampshire Police Academy is a 14 week residential academy.
+The New Hampshire Police Academy is currently a 16 week residential academy.
 The environment is paramilitary in nature and you will be subject to military discipline – marching, saluting, etc. Your day will begin at 5:30 a.m. with physical fitness training and “lights out” will occur at 9:30 p.m., after study time.
 You will go home Friday night and return Monday morning, but most recruits spend substantial time studying at home on weekends.
 The Corrections Academy is 9 weeks non-residential (commuter school) and the discipline is more relaxed but still has paramilitary elements.

 Q17.
 How difficult is the Academy curriculum?